TezBaydu/Milestone-Project-3-Cooking/README.md

 - Search: "[dict]" elements in app.py removed as mongoDB had applied double Arrays causing confusion between create and Edit - is good now
 - ^[a-zA-Z0-9]{1,30}$ changed to ^[a-zA-Z0-9 -]{1,30}$ to accept spaces and dashes
 - Search on Browse works for name and description, to update for other search features
     * Have tried searches on several sites and tutor support, searches found where all voted down and did not provide the correct concept.
 Tutor support tried to advise in several scenarios including a $match but after spending 2 days on trying to resolve I've sadly decided to abandon this option for now.
+    * If there was enough time I would have created separate buttons atttributed to @app.routes to filter relevant associated recipt type.
+- Login forgot password - This would be a nice to have but is not necessary for this project